osmode/ddash/README.md

 The DDASH Installer, which currently supports Ubuntu 16.04 and Mac OS, installs all dependencies (including the Go Ethereum client).

 ## Precautions
 The technologies used here are still in alpha, and this software is still in development.
-Be cautious when enabling RPC while your accounts are unlocked.
-This can lead to Ethereum wallet attacks.

 ## Quickstart
 DDASH, the DDASH Installer, and the DDASH Network Utility currently support Ubuntu 16.04 and Mac OS X.